ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 It's **highly recommended** to debounce extensive operations (like API calls) as this hook can be fired up to multiple times a second:

+You need to serialize the Y-Doc that hocuspocus gives you to something you can actually display in your views.
+Check out the [transformers section](/guide/transformers) of the guide for more information.

 ```typescript
 import { debounce } from 'debounce'
 import { Server } from '@hocuspocus/server'